 In July 2011, Ariel Shalom came to a Gathering the Fragments collection day carrying a very special object: a guest book from a Jewish restaurant/pension in Rome dating from 1937-1941.
 He had no information about the artifact, as the book had come into his possession accidentally, having caught his eye amid old maps that had been placed in a trash bin on Reines Street, Tel Aviv.

 At first glance the guest book from Rome testifies to a very special Jewish establishment that operated in Rome during the years of Fascist rule, and even for some time under German occupation, when all Jewish businesses were shut down.
-However, while information about the pension and its owner, Yitzchak-Eliyahu Pines, could be gleaned from the inscriptions left by his guests, more clues were needed to unravel the full picture.
+However, while information about the pension and its owner, Yitzhak Eliyahu Pines, could be gleaned from the inscriptions left by his guests, more clues were needed to reveal the full picture.

 B”H (With God’s help)

 In the evil city Rome that was the cause of our exile, in the capital of Titus the evil one, his name should be blotted out, God has set up a lantern for passersby.
 Of the Roman nation not one survives and on the place where thousands of years ago our ancestors were sold as slaves stands a house inhabited by the descendant of that downtrodden people and from the windows of that house the sound of Torah spreads to the four winds …May the lantern shine for 120 years.

 Thursday, Parshat Bo 5699 (January-February 1939)